artSturgeon/jekyll-now/nubbles.md

 - Educational and fun!
 - Try to beat your high score!

-Play an alpha version now on this website.

 ![an image alt text]({{ site.baseurl }}/images/nubbles_banner_orig.png "an image title")